 The final game of the first set took eight set points before she sealed it and only after she had spent a short time deep behind the baseline talking to herself.

 “It was definitely the toughest six-love set.
+Especially in the end because she was really fighting for it.

 “I didn’t want to lose that game… [so] I thought, ‘okay, Serena, don’t put too much pressure on this.
 Worst case scenario it will be 5-1’.